 It’s not that easy to find certified organic sake sold in the United States, says Niikawa.
 But Kikusui produces so many different types of sake that the brand has substantial reach across the country, and their organic sake, certified by the USDA, is widely available.
 A junmai ginjo, it is fairly dry with only muted fruit flavors—a bit of honeydew and banana.
-Simple and pure with just a bit of rice character and a short, brisk finish, this straightforward sake is easy for beginners to enjoy served at any temperature, especially when it’s paired with fresh cheeses, steamed seafood, and other hors d’oeuvres.
+Simple with just a bit of rice character and a short, brisk finish, this straightforward sake is easy for beginners to enjoy served at any temperature, especially when it’s paired with fresh cheeses, steamed seafood, and other hors d’oeuvres.

 Best Domestic: Momokawa Organic Junmai Ginjo

 Nowadays, plenty of sake—and even some sake rice—is produced within the United States, but back in 1997, the pioneer was SakéOne.
 Brewed in Oregon’s Williamette Valley by the Stateside branch of a 130-year-old Japanese brewery, SakéOne’s USDA-certified Momokawa junmai ginjo has a distinctly American panache.
 “They’re trying to create an identity for Oregon craft sake,” says Samuels, “with aromas of coconut that you would never get in a truly Japanese sake.”
 Augmented by notes of green apple and creamy yogurt, this tropical bottle is made with organic California-grown Calrose rice and water from a Pacific Northwest rainforest aquifer.